borisjoffe/YouTube-Better-Window-Title/README.md

 Features
 --------
-- Add video length in minutes (rounded) and Channel Name to Window Title to browse through your youtube tabs more easily
+- Quickly view YouTube video length in minutes (rounded) and Channel Name in the tab name so you don't have to switch tabs to browse through and sort your youtube (works great with tab manager extensions too)
 - When double-clicking on the video date, copy a wiki link (compatible with zim-wiki) to the clipboard to make it easier to add video references in PIM system